Immunotherapy

 52829-3.gif

-For a summary of research studies on pemobrolizumab and early breast cancer treatment, visit the Breast Cancer Research Studies section.
+For a summary of research studies on pembrolizumab and early breast cancer treatment, visit the Breast Cancer Research Studies section.

 How is pembrolizumab given?

-Pembrolizumab is given by vein (through an IV) every 3 or every 6 weeks for up to one year.
-You may get a smaller dose once every 3 weeks or a larger dose once every 6 weeks.
+Pembrolizumab is given through an IV into a vein every 3 weeks or every 6 weeks for up to one year.
+You either get a smaller dose once every 3 weeks, or you get a larger dose once every 6 weeks.

 Since pembrolizumab is given over a long period of time, if you have neoadjuvant pembrolizumab, you won’t get all the pembrolizumab before surgery.
 You’ll get some pembrolizumab before surgery and some after surgery.